-Retatrutide — Triple Agonist GLP-1 / GIP / Glucagon Profile
+Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 Eli Lilly’s unimolecular triple agonist and the deepest-weight-loss obesity candidate in late-stage development.
-Phase 2 NEJM data reported approximately 24.2% weight loss at 48 weeks at the 12 mg dose.
-Phase 3 TRIUMPH programme readouts begin in 2026.
+Pivotal TRIUMPH-1 Phase 3 readout (May 21, 2026): 28.3% mean weight loss at 80 weeks on 12 mg, 30.3% at 104 weeks in the BMI ≥35 extension.
+TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts expected later in 2026.

 Update History ▾